tchainzzz/traveling_salesman/README.md

 Lastly, the mutation step occurs.
 We use swap mutation since this problem has the unique property that each city must appear once in a route.
 This means that with some probability p (default 1e-03), two elements in the population are swapped.

 Note that GAs are **not** guaranteed to converge to a global optimum, but in practice, with enough iterations and proper hyperparameter tuning, it is likely unless the pseudorandom number generator is feeling particularly  malicious.

+# Running the script
+In general, one will always start with `python3 TSP.py`.
+The script also accepts the following command line arguments:

+* `-h, --help` shows an explanation of all the arguments and exits.
+* `--file` accepts a string representing the filename representing a map, e.g. `maps/smallcity`.
+* `--iterations` is an integer denoting the number of iterations to run before termination if convergence is not reached.
+* `--num-elite` is an integer specifying the number of parents selected for breeding.
+* `--generation` is an integer representing the generation size.
+* `--mutation-rate` is a float between 0 and 1 specifying the probability of a mutation.
+* `--escape-attempts` is the number of iterations without change before the algorithm terminates.
+Used to allow the GA to escape from local minima.
+* `--report` is an integer representing the frequency of reporting, in which the script prints the fitness of a route and the route itself to stdout.

 # Creating cities
 A "map" is a formatted file that represents a list of cities for which we solve a TSP.
 You can see an example by navigating to
 'maps/smallcity'.
-In general, each line follows the format <city-number/name> <x-coordinate> <y-coordinate>.
+In general, each line follows the format `<city-number/name> <x-coordinate> <y-coordinate>`.
 Lines beginning with '#' are ignored.

 # Acknowledgements
 [This article](https://towardsdatascience.com/evolution-of-a-salesman-a-complete-genetic-algorithm-tutorial-for-python-6fe5d2b3ca35) by Eric Stoltz